GarnerForUAT/Assignment.5.1/README.txt

 The index html page has its own respected CSS file, Style.css that operates the special graphic effects on that page.

-he newest page added, The Wackmole Game Page HTML, has its own CSS file and JavaScript file, Event.css and Mole.js, that it calls from to create the game that is displayed on its page.
+The Wackmole Game Page HTML, has its own CSS file and JavaScript file, Event.css and Mole.js, that it calls from to create the game that is displayed on its page.

+The contact page has its own HTML and css file that it uses to display all content of that specific page.

+The final page added, the rock, paper, scissors game has its own css, and JavaScript file that it uses as well that are responsible for the entire game to be displayed on the website.

-Lastly, both the checkersgame HTML and the Wackamole game HTML are accessed via two clickable images that are on the games page.
+Lastly,  the checkersgame HTML, the Wackamole game HTML and the rock, paper, scissors game HTML are accessed via the three clickable images that are on the games page.